amusecode/amusecode.org/workshop.md

 permalink: /workshop
 ---

-We are organising an AMUSE workshop from June 1-4, 2021.
+We are organising an AMUSE workshop from ~~June 1-4~~ July 12-16, 2021.
 This workshop will be held fully online.

 The main aims of the workshop are to update participants on what science is being done with AMUSE, and to show how AMUSE has helped with this science.